What you see: White, hole-y stuff in your mango; it might seem like the pit is taking over the rest of the mango.

 Hot water treatment can cause white areas inside mango

 So, back to our mango tree, where a picker has just grabbed some mangos that we hope are mature enough to ripen into delicious, candy-sweet mangos.

-After they’re picked, the mangos are sent to what I like to think of as the Fruit Fly Prevention Spa.
+After they’re picked, the fresh mangos are sent to what I like to think of as the Fruit Fly Prevention Spa.
 The mangos are submerged in a giant pool of 115-degree water for at least an hour to kill any fruit fly eggs or larvae.

 So far so good, but a number of things can go wrong in the hot water, which brings us to the mango pictured at the top of this post.

 If a mango isn’t mature enough, the high temperature confuses its inner systems.
 Its metabolism speeds up, but the fruit can’t take in oxygen (being underwater and all), so it starts to ferment, which generates carbon dioxide and alcohol.
-With no escape, the carbon dioxide builds up, eventually creating holes like those you see in the pictured mango.
+With no escape, the carbon dioxide builds up, eventually creating white holes like those you see in the pictured mango.
 The hot water inhibits the enzymes that prompt the starch to sugar reaction, so the mango never reaches fully ripened glory.
 And, despite appearances, the white area has nothing to do with the mango pit.

 A mango with white stuff inside should still be safe still safe to eat, but will probably be less flavorful

 Despite its offputting appearance, the rest of the fruit can still be perfectly fine.
 Since it was harvested too early, it might not be the most flavorful mango you’ve ever met, but it’s still certainly edible.
 I ate and enjoyed the other side of this mango, but it was just OK.
 I didn’t taste any alcohol resulting from the fermentation back in the hot water bath, likely because it had escaped as vapor.